Living in Uruguay

 Is there a lot of diversity?
 Are people in Uruguay accepting of differences?

 "Uruguay is a diverse country with a population that is composed of people from many different backgrounds.
 Uruguayans are generally accepting of differences and have a strong sense of national pride.
 The country is known for its progressive social policies, including its acceptance of same-sex marriage and its commitment to gender equality.
-Uruguayans are also known for their hospitality and welcoming attitude towards visitors from other countries," commented one expat who made the move to Uruguay.
+Uruguayans are also known for their hospitality and welcoming attitude towards visitors from other countries," said one expat who made the move to Uruguay.

 What are the schools in Uruguay like?

 "The British Schools of Montevideo is one of the best international schools in Uruguay.
 It is a private, co-educational school that offers a British-style education to students from Pre-Kindergarten to Year 13.
 The school is accredited by the Council of British International Schools and follows the National Curriculum of England and Wales.
 It also offers a range of extra-curricular activities, such as sports, music, and drama.
 The American School of Montevideo is another excellent international school in Uruguay.
 It is a private, co-educational school that offers an American-style education to students from Pre-Kindergarten to Grade 12.
 The school is accredited by the Middle States Association of Colleges and Schools and follows the American curriculum.
 It also offers a range of extra-curricular activities, such as sports, music, and drama.
 The Colegio Internacional de Montevideo is a bilingual school in Uruguay that offers a bilingual education to students from Pre-Kindergarten to Grade 12.
 The school is accredited by the International Baccalaureate Organization and follows the International Baccalaureate curriculum.
-It also offers a range of extra-curricular activities, such as sports, music, and drama," commented one expat when asked about in Uruguay.
+It also offers a range of extra-curricular activities, such as sports, music, and drama," said one parent with children at in .

 Is the cost of living in Uruguay high?